A lot or a little?

 What's the story?

 L.A.'S FINEST is an action-comedy spinoff series inspired by the hit film series Bad Boys.
 Gabrielle Union reprises her film role as Syd Burnett, an ex-DEA agent who has left Miami to make a name for herself as a detective within the LAPD.
-Jessica Alba plays her partner, Nancy McKenna, a slightly uptight wife (her husband's an up-and-coming D.A.) and stepmom who has a complicated past.
+Jessica Alba plays her partner, Nancy McKenna, a slightly uptight wife (her husband's an up-and-coming district attorney) and stepmom who has a complicated past.
 Together, the women work to protect kidnapped kids, bust up drug cartels, and learn to get along as both co-workers and friends.

 Is it any good?